NITHISHM2410/spatial-temporal-transformer/README.md

 ## Spatial-Temporal Transformer

 ### I. Vector-Quantized Autoencoders
 - Vector-Quantized autoencoders are used to represent images in a compressed latent space.
 - For High-Resolution outputs, VQGANs (VQVAE trained with Discriminator) are a much better choice.
 - The generative transformer model works on this compressed latent space of the images.
+- The reason to work on a compressed latent space rather than the high-dimensional original input space is to reduce the computational load and memory requirements.

 ### II.
 Transformer